 Professional development = learning.
 From sunup to sundown, teachers learn about teaching.
 No, PD doesn’t require a college course, a workshop, or a webinar.
 It begins on that first day in the classroom.
 And it never ends.
 Learning about teaching is everywhere.

 Ms. Sneed’s Method of Professional Development

-Our favorite fourth grade teacher attends workshops and conferences, of course.
+Of course, she attends workshops and conferences.
 But Ms. Sneed also knows how to make the most of everyday professional development activities.
 To stay at the top of her game, she seeks out opportunities.
 “I love to explore, attend, join, and do,” says Ms. Sneed.
 Yet she cannot do everything.
 Therefore, she remains selective.

 Yep, Ms. Sneed has learned to be an explorer.
 Every day she spends time reading.
 She leafs through magazines, books, blogs, etc. Exploring keeps her current with educational trends.
 It grounds her practice in educational research and provides instructional ideas.

 While most of her reading is now done online, Ms. Sneed still subscribes to one professional magazine.
 Instructional Leadership, from ASCD, comes with her annual membership.
 They also send her five relevant pedagogical books per year.